Last Updated on February 4, 2023 by Audrey Scott

 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in. — John Muir

-Over the years, however, we’ve found ourselves increasingly drawn to long walks in the mountains that allow us to disconnect from the busy world while connecting more with nature and ultimately ourselves.
-These days, we make an effort to take at least one long trek annually as a way to recharge and refresh.
+Over the years, however, we’ve found ourselves increasingly drawn to long hikes in the mountains that allow us to disconnect from the busy world while connecting more with nature and ultimately ourselves.
+These days, we make an effort each year to take at least one long multi-day trek or several day hikes grouped together in one trip as a way to recharge and refresh.

 Finally, this approach provides us the opportunity to contribute to the local economy and community by staying with local families.